 A commercial property owner’s email inbox is a lot like New York City… Extremely noisy, impersonal, fast-moving, and over-saturated with marketing messages.

-The fact is, though, catching the eye of a property owner through email or getting them on the phone can be tough.
+The fact is, though, catching the eye of a property owner through email, online ads, or with a cold call can be tough.
 The more owners you’re trying to get responses from at once, the tougher it gets.